icecube/icetray-public/docs/general/cpp_standards/dont_sweat_the_small_stuff.rst

       [blank line]
   A very short file description (preferably one line), followed by a
       [blank line]
-  @file - Doxygen command to indecate file description
+  @file - Doxygen command to indicate file description
   @date - Followed by the Date tag
   @author name to identify author